-Q: Do I need a visa to visit Hong Kong?
+Q: Do I need a visa to visit Macau?

 Q: Is local transportation easily accessible?

-Q: Will I be able to use my electrical equipment in Hong Kong?
+Q: Will I be able to use my electrical equipment in Macau?

-A: The standard electrical voltage in HK is 220 volts AC, 50HZ, so you will need an adaptor for your 100-volt appliances and electrical equipment.
-The majority of electrical outlets in Hong Kong take a three-pronged plug.
-You can buy an inexpensive adaptor for your equipment when you arrive in Hong Kong.
+A: The standard electrical voltage in Macau is 220 volts AC, 50HZ, so you will need an adaptor for your 100-volt appliances and electrical equipment.
+The power plugs used in Macau are of the three-pin, square-shaped or round-shaped type.
+You can buy an inexpensive adaptor for your equipment when you arrive in Macau.

-Q: Where can I get Internet access in Hong Kong?
+Q: Where can I get Internet access in Macau?